renikaul/R_workshopsREU/README.md

 Series of workshops used to introduce R to participants of the Population Biology of Infectious Disease

 ## Workshop 1: Introduction to R, Rstudio using tidyverse

 0. Why is R programming a useful skill?
 (John)
 0. Workshop format and expectations
 1. What is R and RStudio
     - list at least 3 reasons R/RStudio is a useful research tool
     - describe CRAN's function
     - install a package
     - create a variable in R
     - Interface with Rstudio
 2. Introduction to R with tidyverse code along
 3. How to troubleshoot in R
 4. Exploring data further in groups

   Additional reading:

-## Workshop 2: Reproducible research with RStudio
+## Workshop 2: Reproducible research with RStudio (Done)

 1. Introduction to reproductive research
     - starting/working in R projects
     - good file organization
     - good commenting  "the why, not the how"
     - good commentary
     - using code chunks
     - writing a script
 2. Review of tidyverse with exercise
     - edit Exploring further from Wksp 1 to adhere to best practices
 3. Exploring data using reproducible research practices
     - explore the data using the reproducible workflow
     - new skills:
-    		- ~class str()~
       - writing functions
+      - ~~class str()~~
-    		- ~iterating~
+      - ~~iterating~~
     - practice old skills:
       - tidyverse
       - Rproject
       - logic statements (ifelse)

   Additional reading: